vapor/penny-bot/README.md

 * [ ] Thank members when they contribute to Vapor repositories.
 * [ ] Respond to certain command-texts with predefined answers.
 * [ ] Automatically respond to commonly asked questions.
+* [ ] React-to-role.
+Get roles by reacting to specific messages.
+* [ ] Execute Swift code and show the result.